ORISE Science and Technology Policy Fellowship

 Application Timeframe: ORISE accepts position requests and applicants on a rolling basis.

 AAAS Science and Technology Policy Fellowship

-The American Association for the Advancement of Science (AAAS) Science and Technology Policy Fellowships are designed to establish and nurture critical links between federal decision-makers and scientific professionals to support the creation of beneficial public policy and create more policy-savvy scientists.
-As a hosting organization, SETO offers opportunities for fellows to work with key stakeholders to transform our energy future.
+DOE hosts American Association for the Advancement of Science (AAAS) Science and Technology Policy Fellowships (STPF), designed to establish and nurture critical links between federal decision-makers and scientific professionals in supporting the creation of beneficial public policy.
+The DOE AAAS STPF Program provides opportunities to scientists and engineers to participate in policy related projects.

 Each year, EERE seeks talented and passionate AAAS Fellows that can support technical, programmatic, strategic, and policy efforts that will meet clean energy goals and drive innovation in U.S. manufacturing.